 These duties are provided within three sub-sections.
 These include Administration, Fire Inspections, and Fire/Arson Investigations.

-Fire Marshal Wayne Hamilton provides the day to day supervision of the division’s personnel.
+Our Fire Marshal provides the day to day supervision of the division’s personnel.
 He is responsible for administering the programs assigned to this division, including the implementation, administration and enforcement of the provisions of the NC State Fire Prevention Code.
 Requirements that are essential for the public safety of an existing or proposed activity, building or structure, or for the safety of the occupants, which are not specifically provided for by the fire code are determined by the fire marshal or his designee.
 He is also delegated with the authority to render interpretations of the city fire protection ordinance, and to adopt policies, procedures, rules and regulations in order to clarify the application of its provisions and the State Fire Code as well.
 His office is located at 100 Court Plaza in the Headquarters Station 1.

 Fire Prevention Inspections